 - Charter Number

 - Member/Manager Names and Titles

 That’s quite a bit of useful information, especially if you’re trying to get in touch with another business.
 You should also check up on your own from time to time, confirming that the most accurate, updated information is on file and that your LLC is in good standing.

-So you went to the Business Filings Search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the Business Filings Search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Louisiana), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
 Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 For foreign businesses, the process is a little different.
 Your LLC has already been using an established name in other states, but if that particular name is unavailable in Louisiana, you will need to designate a different name to use in the state.
 You can claim this alternate name when you foreign qualify your business.

 How to Make a Louisiana LLC Name Distinguishable